I know what you're thinking. "Really? Another SEO myths post?"

 After doing some digging, I realized that while there are tons of posts about SEO myths, nobody has ever put together a collection of SEO myths shared by a list of industry experts.

-I dug and dug through the Google search results, and I couldn’t find a single post like this.
+I dug and dug through the Google search results, and while Northcutt myth-busts Google Ranking Factors better than anybody, I couldn't find a single post like this.

 So, I figured I better get started on that.
 I emailed top experts in the SEO industry, and I asked them what they thought the biggest myth was.
 Below, you'll hear from experts like Barry Schwartz, Rand Fishkin, and companies like Raven Tools, Screaming Frog, and Conductor, and many other professionals I have loads of respect for.